03-Abhi/test-repo/README.md

           // ... other slack related constants
         };
         // ...
-        // Note: Constants are often exported directly using `exports.KEY = VALUE;`
-        // and might not be aggregated in a single module.exports object.

         // Example of internal usage (e.g., in qa_ops/controllers/actions.js):
         const constants = require('../config/constants'); // Or: const { BASE_BRANCH, GITHUB_OWNER } = require('../config/constants');